 One limitation is the sample used.
 Students are not a representative population of society and results may not be generalized.

 Future directions are to provide a tool with the subset of items for public use.
 Gather community sample, from more cultures and test the extent of the universality of the instrument.
 And use the instrument to predict important life outcomes so the links between specific behaviors and facets become richer.

+Address lacking MI: different age?

+And, we need to circle back to the clinical issue

 References